aeglon97/Evaluate-Historical-Stock-Market-Forecasts/README.md

 4. ***The trends depicting EPS prediction error by quarter and year, separately, is consistent.*** All average EPS forecasts gather around 0 per year from 1999 - 2000, when ignoring outliers.

+1. There was much more variance among quarterly EPS prediction errors than by a yearly or termly basis

-**Question 2:** I generate “dumb EPS forecasts” by calculating the rolling mean of actual EPS from the past 2 quarters.
-How do my forecasted EPS forecasts compare to Bloomberg forecasts?
+**Question 2:** I generate naive EPS forecasts by calculating the rolling mean of the 2 actual EPS values from the past 2 quarters.
+How do my EPS forecasts compare to Bloomberg's EPS forecasts?

-1. My average predicted EPS ***more closely follows the average actual EPS*** trend instead of the Bloomberg forecasters'.

-2. This is a key takeaway: my method of using 2-quarter moving average to predict EPS was ***much more effective*** than the method used by Bloomberg forecasters.

-3. My personal forecasts "spiked" and "troughed" in the terms 2000Q4 and 2008Q4—the ***exact same pattern*** as Bloomberg EPS forecasts.

-4. All of my EPS predictions contain higher variance than actual EPS.
-This means my method is less credible once accounting for all individual data points.
+1. My naive forecasts tended to be overly optimistic in 2001Q1 and 2000Q4 (the latter being consistent with the Bloomberg forecasts).
+Meanwhile, my naive forecasts tended to be overly pessimistic in 2000Q4 and 2001Q1.

+2. In the more recent years since 2012, Bloomberg EPS forecasts were less accurate than my own naive forecasts.

+3. My naive forecasts spiked in pessimism during 2009Q1: only right before the Great Recession began to recover in June of 2009.
+Meanwhile, Bloomberg forecasters tended to be overly optimistic in their EPS forecasts during the "harder" years of the bear market.

+4. Overall, my naive forecasts tend to be more accurate and better-fitting than Bloomberg forecasts across all years.

+5. Across all quarters, my naive forecasts have always tended to be a better fit than the Bloomberg EPS forecasts.

 **Question 3:** What differences and similarities emerge when analyzing the prediction error and percentage error of EPS forecasts?